kwolf1909/DCF77-clock/README.md

-This program receives the DCF77 time signal and syncs it with the external RTC-clock.
+This program receives the european DCF77 time signal and syncs it with the external RTC-clock.
 It is displayed on a 8-digit 7-segment display with HT16K33 controller.
 The MCU used is an ATtiny 814 or 1614.
-Without serial debugging and OneWire, an Attiny 414 oder 412 (with minor modifications) can be used as well.
+Without serial debugging and OneWire, an ATtiny 414 oder 412 (with minor modifications) can be used as well.
 Optionally the OneWire part can be included for an additional temperature display.
 The circuit can be powered by a LiPo-cell.
 If the voltage drops below 2.9 V,